 All pupils receive a differentiated curriculum delivered through Quality First Teaching.
 Class teachers are responsible and accountable for the progress and development of the pupils in their class, including any pupils receiving additional support.
-Those who fail to make the expected progress are initially identified by class teachers but also directly by the SENCo.
+Those who fail to make the expected progress are initially identified by class teachers and by the SENCo.